navipartner/docs/content/en/docs/retail/eft/how-to/pepper_package_import/index.md

 type: docs
 ---

 The Pepper terminal integration can be used for a wide variety of terminals.
 There are different ways to connect the terminals, so most setups are a variation of the one provided in further text.
-For more information on the terminals supported in the integration, refer to the [Treibauf Pepper Library](https://www.treibauf.ch/en/terminal-type-search/) check list.
+For more information on the terminals supported in the integration, refer to the [<ins>Treibauf Pepper Library<ins>](https://www.treibauf.ch/en/terminal-type-search/) check list.

 The setup process for Pepper requires configuring many parameters which are almost always identical, which means you can download a standard package that includes a basic setup that is nearly ready to test a Pepper terminal.